RakibHassanSoft/job-task1-frontend/README.md

 npm run dev
 ```
 ## Usage
-1. Open the app in the browser (default: http://localhost:5173)
+1. Open the app in the browser (default: http://localhost:5173 or https://job-task1-backend.onrender.com/)
 2. Register a new user or login:
    - Email: `user@gmail.com`
    - Password: `user@123`